 If you ever have any questions about how or when to dose the product or which formula is right for your child, you should not hesitate to speak with your pediatrician, pharmacist or other healthcare professional.

-- What should I know about young adults medicine abuse?
+What should I know about young adult medicine abuse?